 The Company participates in the AXA XL managed outwards third party reinsurance risk transfer program to support the Company's underwriting strategy within risk appetite and to ensure efficient use of capital.
-AXA XL work with the AXA Group Reinsurance entity ("AXA Global Re") on the outwards reinsurance strategy placements.
+AXA XL collaborate with the AXA Group Reinsurance entity ("AXA Group Ceded Re") in the development of the outwards reinsurance strategy.
+The importance of this collaboration is heightened on placements that affect group net risk appetites, but all placements are reviewed with AXA Group Ceded Re.
 Business ceded varies by location and line of business based on a number of factors, including market conditions.
 The goals of the outwards reinsurance risk transfer program include reducing exposure on individual risks, protecting against catastrophic risks, maintaining acceptable capital ratios and enabling the writing of additional business.
 The overall goal of the program is to reduce volatility and enhance overall capital efficiency.

 In addition the Company considers reinsurance arrangements with affiliates within the AXA XL Division.
-The two most significant arrangements involve Syndicate 2003 and XL Bermuda Ltd and amounts related to these contracts are detailed in Note 19.1.
+The three most significant arrangements involve Syndicate 2003, XL Bermuda Ltd and XL Reinsurance America Inc and amounts related to these contracts are detailed in Note 19.1.